Flatcurvature/flatcurvature.github.io/src/content/posts/how-i-am-into-object-detection.md

 ---
-title: How I actually started into the object detection
+title: How I Actually Started Into the Object Detection
 published: 2025-07-08
-description: How object detection can be used for daily use
+description: A hands-on introduction to object detection using YOLO and Darknet, exploring how real-time computer vision works and how it can be applied in practical, everyday scenarios — from robotics to recognizing traffic and food.
+Also includes ethical reflections on the technology's impact.

 tags: [Computer Vision, Machine Learning, AI]
 category: AI
 draft: false